Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 Sysfs notes
 ^^^^^^^^^^^

-	If the W-WAN card is installed, it can be enabled / disabled through the "wwan_enable" thinkpad-acpi device
-	attribute, and its current status can also be queried.
+	If the woke W-WAN card is installed, it can be enabled / disabled through the woke "wwan_enable" thinkpad-acpi device attribute, and its current status can also be queried.

 	enable: